rchari51/Datafiniti_Challenge/Extensions.md

 The outout will be written to stdout if '-' is supplied as the output file path.

 ## Information Extracted from Amazon pages
 The extract() method in Extractor extracts information about many more fields than are suggested in the README.md file attached to the dataset.
-The list extracted is open-ended and depends on the information available in the book page.
+The list of fields extracted is open-ended and depends on the information available in the book page.
 The function exploits the machine-readable but unrendered meta data in the sample files, specifically the tags:
 ```sh
 <meta name="title" content="<title>: [<subtitle>:] <author>: <ISBN-13>: <seller>: <product_category>"/>
 <meta name="keywords" content = "<author>,<title>,[<subtitle>,]<publisher>,<ISBN-10>,<tag1>,<tag2>,...<tagn>"/>
 ```
 where fields in angled brackets are to be replaced by values.
-Keywords may or may not be present in an Amazon webpage, but it is there in each element of the dataset, and since that is the object of analysis, we used them.
+The meta tag named "keywords" may or may not be present in an Amazon webpage, but it is there in each element of the dataset, and since that is the object of analysis, we used them.

-Deeper processing of the <publisher> field sometimes yields edition and publication date information as well, while the rating in terms of number of stars and the number of customer reviews are extracted from a field with name containing 'Review'.
-The
+The <publisher> field sometimes contains edition and publication date information as well, while the rating in terms of number of stars and the number of customer reviews are contained in a field with name which includes 'Review'.
+This application goes to great lengths to extract publisher, edition, publication date, star rating and number of reviews wherever possible.

 In addition to the abovementioned tags, three tables embedded in the html were sources of information, namely :
 ```sh